 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper.

-- In measuring cup or medium bowl, combine flour, baking soda, baking powder and salt.
+- In measuring cup or medium bowl, combine flour, matcha, baking powder, baking soda and salt.
 Set aside.

-- In a large bowl, use a fork to combine sugar, brown sugar, canola oil and vanilla extract.
-Add cookie butter and mix to combine.
-Stir in cashew milk.
+- In a large bowl, use a fork to combine sugar, brown sugar, canola oil and almond extract.
+Add lite coconut milk.

-- Divide dough into 24 equal balls.
+- Divide dough into 72 equal balls.
 Roll into balls, flatten with palm of hand.
-Press extra cookie pieces and chips into cookies, if desired.